kg944/german-whist/README.md

 1. add breaking trump suit
 1. validate user input
 1. add battle stage logic
+1. fix Ace ranking
+1. update UI to look like a card game

 ## AI
 A longer term goal would be to experiment with various AI improvements and pit each version against each other to compare the improvements of each, in order to judge the effectiveness of each addition -- this is inspired by [Sebastion Lague's](https://github.com/seblague) video creating [chess bots](https://youtu.be/_vqlIPDR2TU?t=2743).